 The impact caused devastating injuries, including:

-• A severe spinal cord injury resulting in paraplegia
+- A severe spinal cord injury resulting in paraplegia, the client was unable to walk again.

 No amount of compensation can restore what was taken from our client that day.
 However, the law provides injured victims with the right to seek compensation that can help fund the care, treatment, equipment, and support necessary to maintain their quality of life.